DriraYosr/Motion-Magnification-IMT/README.md

 ![guitar](materials/guitar_comp.gif)

-This code was derived from [here]https://github.com/ZhengPeng7/motion_magnification_learning-based and there are a few modifications with the following modifications:
+This code was derived from [here]https://github.com/ZhengPeng7/motion_magnification_learning-based and there are a few modifications:
 1. Grid search for best parameters in the `main_grid.py`
 2. Sound extraction in the `extract_sound.py`